Graduate Diploma of Psychology Advanced

 A graduate diploma in psychology, accredited by the Australian Psychology Accreditation Council (APAC) with at least a distinction (70 per cent) average across all psychology graduate diploma units excluding any foundational units.

-These qualifications must have been completed within the last 10 years.
 Applicants with international qualifications will need to have their qualifications assessed by the Australian Psychological Society (APS).

 Applicants must meet the English language requirements.